-Learning to effectively communicate, through both the written and spoken word, is a skill any student in any field can apply broadly.
-As part of my Writing 101 and introductory writing-focused seminar on mystery fiction, students were required to give oral presentations about their final projects.
-In my mystery fiction class, for several students who designed original board games, this presentation took the form of a sales pitch.
-To create an effective demonstration, students practiced their speech and paid attention to their body language, made supplemental visual aids, and prepared to answer clarifying questions.
+In addition to asking my students to produce traditional research papers, I guide students to develop their ability to effectively communicate through non-traditional projects.
+In my “Mystery Fiction” seminar, students either wrote a final research paper or chose a creative project related to the course.
+They were required to give oral presentations about their final projects and receive peer feedback.
+For several students who designed original board games, this presentation took the form of a sales pitch.
+To create a successful demonstration, students practiced their speech and paid attention to their body language, made supplemental visual aids, and prepared to answer clarifying questions.
 Through this exercise, they learned how oral communication differed from their previous written assignments, especially in terms of their audience — while their analysis papers were geared toward an imagined scholarly audience, these presentations were created for a general public that had no previous knowledge of their product.
-By discussing how to take the skills they developed in my courses outside the classroom, students saw how their abilities to research, write, edit, and give effective oral presentations could be translatable to careers in the humanities and beyond.
+By discussing how to take the skills they developed in my courses outside the classroom, students saw how their abilities to research, write, edit, and give oral presentations could be translatable to careers in the humanities and beyond.